Doha Round of Trade Talks

 European agribusiness can't compete with cheaper American-made food imports.
 The two countries face resistance in negotiations to end government protection for many food industries, such as French champagne.
 Most important, the EU bans all genetically modified crops, meat from animals treated with growth hormones, and poultry that's been washed with chlorine.
 United States food producers rely heavily on all these practices to keep food prices low.
 Doha shows us that these obstacles are difficult, if not impossible, to overcome.

-It also includes the Trans-Pacific Partnership.
+It also includes the TPP.
 It was pending between the United States and 11 other trading partners bordering the Pacific Ocean.
 Trump withdrew the United States from it.
 It would have been bigger than NAFTA, but slightly smaller than the TTIP.
 In this agreement, the United States and Japan didn't want to remove agribusiness trade barriers.
 Japan's government heavily subsidizes the country's rice growers.
 But the 11 other countries moved forward with the agreement.